"Like school, only better"

 Disability, who will help the students to find employment at the end of the year;

 either within the Hospital or externally.
+The trainees will spend the majority of their

 Project SEARCH changes the way people think as it challenges ideas about what